About St. Paul

 History of St. Paul

-In June 1960, the land at Goodwood Boulevard and E. Airport Drive was purchased and renovations were made on the existing house to enable the congregation to hold services there.
-The congregation moved into its new worship facilities on December 11, 1960.
-Groundbreaking ceremonies for a new $70,000 First Unit were held on the property adjoining the existing house-chapel on January 18, 1962.
-Consecration of the new church and educational facilities was held on September 16, 1962.
+In June 1960, land at Goodwood Boulevard and E. Airport Drive was purchased and renovations were made to the existing house on the site to enable the congregation to hold services there beginning in December 1960.
+In January 1962, Pastor David Cooper was installed as pastor and groundbreaking ceremonies were held for a new sanctuary and education building.
+Consecration of the new church was held on September 16, 1962.
+A youth choir was formed, which was later divided into a children's choir and a youth choir.